KohaILS/koha-manual-zh-cn/source/circulationpreferences.rst

 Default: Allow

-Asks: If patron is restricted, \_\_\_ renewing of items.
+Asks: If patron is restricted, \_\_\_ renewing of items from the staff interface and via the :ref:`misc/cronjobs/automatic_renewals.pl <cron-automatic-renewal-label>` cronjob.

 Values:

 - Allow
 - Block

 Description:

-- This preference will affect all forms of renewal, staff client, auto-renewal and opac renewals.
+- This preference affects all forms of renewals made from the staff interface and the automatic renewals cron job.

 .. _returnbeforeexpiry-label: